vasmoa/privacy-policy/index.md

 ## 6. Your Rights

-You can delete your data at any time by contacting us at [chutipun.b@gmail.com].
+You can delete your account by following this instruction [delete-account](https://vasmoa.github.io/privacy-policy/delete-account) or contacting us at [chutipun.b@gmail.com].

 ---